Ecwid/ecwid-api-docs/includes/_webhooks.md

 The following events are supported:

+#### Orders

-* Unfinished order is created
+* Unfinished order was created
-* Unfinished order is updated (any changes made to that order)
+* Unfinished order was updated
-* Unfinished order is deleted
+* Unfinished order was deleted

+`unfinished_order.updated` events are triggered when any changes are made to an unfinished order.
+[Orders endpoint](#orders) allows you to control and get information about unfinished orders in a store.

-* New order is placed
+* New order was placed
-* Order is changed (any changes made to that order)
+* Order was updated
-* Order is deleted
+* Order was deleted

+`order.updated` events are triggered when any changes are made to an order in Ecwid store.
+[Orders endpoint](#orders) allows you to control and get information about orders in a store.

+#### Products

-* New product is created
+* New product was created
-* Product is updated (any changes made to that product)
+* Product was updated
-* Product is deleted
+* Product was deleted

+`product.updated` events are triggered when any part of a product is updated: quantity, categories assigned, product options, combinations, attributes, images, pricing, etc. [Products endpoint](#products) allows you to control and get information about products in a store.

+#### Application

-* Application is installed
+* Application was installed
-* Application is deleted
+* Application status was updated
-* Application status changed
+* Application was deleted

+[Application endpoint](#application) allows you to check status of your application.

 ## Setting up webhooks